mattmight/bib2sx/README.md

 covers the tool in much more detail.

+## Dependencies

+You will need an installation of the [Racket programming language](http://racket-lang.org/download/).

 ## Building

 To build `bib2sx`, run `make`.
-You will need an installation of the [Racket programming language](http://racket-lang.org/download/).

 ## Installation